 Improvements in surgical techniques and joint prosthesis over the past decade have been nothing short of amazing.
 However, there are two other factors that contribute greatly to a quicker recovery: pain management and peace of mind.

 Concerns about post-operative pain after joint replacement precludes many patients, who might greatly benefit from these procedures, from considering them.
-Just as these replacement procedures have dramatically improved in the past few years – more than one million people in the U.S. have joint replacements each year, making them most popular surgical procedures in history – managing the pain that might result from these surgeries has also gotten much better.
+Just as these replacement procedures have dramatically improved in the past few years – more than one million people in the U.S. have joint replacements each year, making them the most popular surgical procedures in history – managing the pain that might result from these surgeries has also gotten much better.

 A Multimodal Approach to Pain Management